nmerno/Nike-Project-Quadrant/README.md

 Nike continues to dominate from a brand perspective, but the data suggests a deeper operational issue beneath the surface.
 After our analysis of 9,648 transactional records spanning US fiscal years 2020 and 2021 reveals a structural paradox at the core of Nike's commercial engine: top-line growth consistently fails to translate into equivalent bottom-line performance.
 While sales volume and revenue continue to expand, operating margins often decline, indicating inefficiencies in how profit is captured across the retail network.

+Importantly, this is not a demand issue.
+Demand is strong.
+The issue is how that demand is routed, priced, and fulfilled across the system.
+Nike is not struggling to grow.
+It is struggling to grow profitably in the places where it is actually scaling.

 This report presents findings across four diagnostic workstreams: Channel Profit Pool Optimization, Geographic Profitability Arbitrage, Retail Partner Efficiency, and Inventory Velocity Synchronization.
 Each workstream targeting a distinct friction layer within Nike's distribution system.

 <img width="633" height="77" alt="image" src="https://github.com/user-attachments/assets/e437c023-c89c-4a78-a480-f663e86bd9d5" />

-*The Paradox of Volume: Nike’s commercial engine continues to deliver strong revenue and volume growth.
-However, margin performance is not scaling at the same rate.
-The analysis indicates that inefficiencies across channel mix, regional allocation, partner economics, and inventory flow are diluting profitability.
-Correcting these four friction points represents a material, near-term profitability opportunity.*

 ### Strategic Mandate
 ----------------------
 To protect long-term profitability, Nike must evolve from a volume-driven distribution strategy toward a margin-focused retail architecture.
+This is not a single leak.
+It is a system-level imbalance.
 Executing the four workstreams below will unlock embedded value by transforming top-line momentum into sustainable, high-margin cash flow.

 <img width="625" height="172" alt="image" src="https://github.com/user-attachments/assets/70be254b-dec4-4b33-8a0e-ce8544beeea1" />

 ## WORKSTREAM 1 — CHANNEL OPTIMIZATION

-Objective: Evaluate how each sales method converts gross volume into net operating cash flow, and identify channels that lose too much profit margin as they grow.
+Objective: Evaluate how each sales method converts gross volume into net operating cash flow and identify channels that lose too much profit margin as they grow.

 ### Key Finding: The Volume-Margin Inversion
 ---------------------------------------------
 Online is Nike's highest-revenue channel at 37.9% revenue share,  but it delivers the lowest profit contribution at 29.1% and the weakest Profit Conversion Coefficient (PCC) 0.77 wich means every dollar of revenue generated online returns only 77 cents in proportional profit weight.
 By contrast, In-store channels generate the lowest revenue share (27.8%) but the highest profit share (38.4%), delivering a PCC of 1.38.
 This inversion is structurally significant: Nike's fastest-growing channel is its least efficient profit converter.

 <img width="625" height="119" alt="image" src="https://github.com/user-attachments/assets/2c868d04-286b-4848-aa12-520c82f24e1d" />